tecolicom/App-cat-v/README.md

 - **-n**, **--reset**

-    Disables all character conversions and resets repeat characters.
+    Disables all character conversions and tab expansion, and resets repeat characters.
+Therefore, the `cat-v -n` effectively does nothing, just like the `cat` command.

 - **-c**, **--visible** _name_=_flag_,...